slimseidl/MoviesOnStreamingServices/ReadMe.md

     - All US streaming services where it’s available (subscription or free)

-    - Select movie from matches and see rent / buy availability

 This project uses the Watchmode API to fetch movie/show metadata and streaming service availability.